1. General provisions

 The Policy is of a general nature and lays down the most important matters connected with personal data processing.
-This Policy is supplemented with the OPI PIB Personal Data Security Policy and relevant detailed rules or information clauses which individuals receive or accept at the moment of gathering their personal data through e.g. newsletter subscription, contact forms, user accounts on a given website, participating in a public procurement procedure, recruitment process, etc.
+This Policy is supplemented by the OPI PIB Personal Data Security Policy and relevant detailed rules or information clauses which individuals receive or accept at the moment their personal data is collected, including through newsletter subscriptions, contact forms, user accounts on a given website, participating in a public procurement procedure, and participating in a recruitment process.

-All personal data we gather in connection with the use of Services are processed responsibly and diligently, and in line with legal requirements.
-The data are processed in a transparent procedure for the purposes they have been gathered, upholding the principle of data minimization and storage restriction and ensuring control over data processing through making possible for every data subject to exercise their rights related to their data under GDPR.
+All personal data we gather in connection with the use of Services is processed responsibly and diligently, and in line with legal requirements.
+The data is processed in a transparent procedure for the purposes it has been gathered, upholding the principle of data minimisation and storage restriction and ensuring control over data processing through making it possible for every data subject to exercise their rights related to their data under GDPR.

 2. Contact data